-RIT/A.U.K's Information Technology Services (ITS) manages the campus computing infrastructure and provides IT support to the RIT/A.U.K community.
-They are responsible for the campus network, administrative computing, academic computing, and other technology-related services.
-They provide hardware, software, and network support to the entire campus -that is, students, faculty, and staff.
+RIT KosovoTM (A.U.K)'s Information Technology Services (ITS) manages the campus computing infrastructure and provides IT support to the RIT KosovoTM (A.U.K) community.
+ITS is responsible for the campus network, administrative computing, academic computing, and other technology-related services.
+ITS provides hardware, software, and network support to the entire campus and to students, faculty, staff and guests.